 [insert thoughts here to this question]

+Collective effort made by CAEECC members, task force members.
+Reaching out to CBOs and increasing visibility.
+Nicole, Eco Services.

+If there is an identified list, might be easiest to delegate to facilitation team if the budget allows.
+Will also allow for consistent messaging on procedures, etc.

+Any interested CAEECC members; members of CPUC ESJ team

 The CDEI WG provided an initial comprehensive list of potential recruits for the JEDI-focused WG (view Appendix A).
 How should additional prospective applicants be identified?
 For example, CalEnviroScreen, involvement in similar proceedings, attendance at proceeding events, etc.